dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 In the OR notation, the FOM has three indices, $\theta_{ijk}$.
 One deletes the $i$ index as one is dealing with a single treatment and one can drop the average over the $k$ index, as one is dealing with a single dataset; $\sigma_{b}^{2}$ in the OR notation is what we are calling $\sigma_{R}^{2}$; for single treatment the treatment-reader interaction term $\sigma_{ab}^{2}$ is absent; and for single "replication" the term $\sigma_{w}^{2}/K$ (in OR notation $K$ is the number of replications) is absent, or, more accurately, the within-reader variance $\sigma_{w}^{2}$ is absorbed into the case sampling variance $\sigma_{c}^{2}$ as the two are inseparable); the term $\sigma_{\epsilon}^{2}$ is what we are calling $Var$; and $\sigma_{c}^{2}r_2$ in OR paper is what we are calling $Cov_2$.

-One needs to replace $\sigma_{R}^{2}$ in \@ref(eq:VarThetaDot) with an expected value.
+One needs to replace $\sigma_{R}^{2}$ in Eqn. \@ref(eq:VarThetaDot) with an expected value.
 Again, rather than attempt to derive the following equation, it is shown how it follows from the existing literature [@RN2508].
 We start with Table I ibid: this is a table of expected means squares for the OR model, analogous to the expected mean squares table in Chapter 09, for the DBM model.
 For a single treatment (in the notation of the cited reference, $t$ = 1 and the treatment-reader variance component goes away and the term $\sigma_{\epsilon}^{2}$ is what we are calling $Var$), it follows that:

 $$E(MS(R))=\sigma_{R}^{2}+Var=Cov_2$$

-Substituting this equation in \@ref(eq:VarThetaDot) yields,
+Substituting this equation in Eqn. \@ref(eq:VarThetaDot) yields,

 \begin{equation}
 \sigma_{\theta_{\bullet}}^{2}=\frac{1}{J}(E(MS(R))+JCov_2)